W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/vi-fear-and-conflict/index.md

 {% if showCommentary %}
 ::: details Commentary
 (14) …a helpful metaphor is the decision maker (observer) as the part of our minds that chooses to review the ego’s movie (wrong mind) or the Holy Spirit’s correction (right mind).
 Remember that the entire movie *including* the correction has already been filmed, and encompasses the world of evolution, spanning billions of years.
 Within this gigantic epic  is an *almost* infinite number of segments or video tapes, each corresponding to the epxression of a thought.
-(Wapnick, A.V.I., p.10.)
+(Wapnick, AVI, p.10.)

 (14) …it means that the thoughts of [for example] shooting your wife, of putting the revolver down, or of doing something else entirely, have already happened.
 Thus you are not really having a new thought, but merely accessing different thoughts in your mind.
 Therefore, you are re-experiencing a thought that you once had.
 This is a mind-boggling idea, but it is the key to understanding what *A Course in Miracles* says about time.
-(Wapnick, A.V.I., p.19.)
+(Wapnick, AVI, p.19.)
 :::
 {% endif %}